Life As a Diagnostic Medical Sonographer

 - Ultrasonic Tester

-In the United States, there were 67,300 jobs for Diagnostic Medical Sonographer in 2016.
+In 2016, there was an estimated number of 67,300 jobs in the United States for Diagnostic Medical Sonographer.
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,600 new jobs for Diagnostic Medical Sonographer by 2026.
 Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.

 The states with the most job growth for Diagnostic Medical Sonographer are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Rhode Island, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.